 Bostonia is published in print three times a year and updated weekly on the web.

+To do that, West looks at what people ate.
+Bones and shells from the meat and fish that inhabitants lived on centuries and millennia ago have built up in garbage pits or on the ground.
 She tries to corroborate her data with climate-related information collected by other scientists who study things from glaciers’ advances and declines to vegetation changes.
 Bostonia spoke to West about her work.

-I’m concerned with understanding how people and animals adapted to those changes in the past, and what we can learn to adapt in the future.
+I’m concerned with understanding how people and animals adapted to those changes in the past, and what we can learn about how to adapt in the future.
 What did people do in a small, subsistence community 3,000 years ago or 200 years ago to adapt to that change, and what might a small, subsistence community do today to learn from their ancestors to adapt their own approaches to fishing now in the face of massive climate change?

-We always think of these small groups as vulnerable to changes in climate.
-But I think the people living in this region were extremely resilient.
+We always think of these small groups as vulnerable to changes in climate, but I think the people living in this region were extremely resilient.
 They lived in such a volatile environment—volcanoes, earthquakes, extreme winter storms, starvation periods—and yet they thrived.
 What can we learn about that resiliency and apply to our own adaptations?

 The reason I started this project with feral cattle is that this is tangible.
 I can see a very clear effect of human action on the landscape.
 I can look at what happened before that introduction, and inform a resource manager about how they might manage that landscape back to a healthy place.